Probably not just yet. It’s going to take a little more work to bring them to the next stage of the funnel.

 Similarly, posting Success Stories on social media will keep you relevant for prospective donors.
 They’ll remind them why they began to follow you and they’ll gradually strengthen the reasons for their support.

-Here, too, you should provide them with a call to action and the ability to easily donate or check you out further.
+Here, too, you should provide them with a call-to-action and the ability to easily donate or check you out further.

 Success Stories can also be useful in the fundraising that you do up close and personally.
 In conversations with potential donors, these videos bring witnesses into the discussion to corroborate your claims.